 - 1. Each. - 2.
 Payment is full compensation for: - a.
 The removal, storage, and installation of all poles and accessories, - b.
-Including all conduit entrances and attachments, all necessary electric grounding materials, and c.
-Furnishing all materials, labor, equipment, and other incidental items necessary to meet the requirements of the contract documents.
+Including all conduit entrances and attachments, all necessary electric grounding materials, and - c.
+Furnishing new pole mounting hardware, all materials, labor, equipment, and other incidental items necessary to meet the requirements of the contract documents.